aumshah/WaterTrackApp/README.md

 # Water Track

-Water Track is a Kivy App made for the [Power of Clean Water 501(c)(3)](https://www.powerofwater.org/) that aims to assist users in realizing the amount of water they =e using.
+Water Track is a Kivy App made for the [Power of Clean Water 501(c)(3)](https://www.powerofwater.org/) that aims to assist users in realizing the amount of water they are using.
 This is done by making it easy to enter daily usage and track water usage while doing day to day activities.

 ## Installation